 The U.S. Army Corps of Engineers, Savannah District, has prepared this Avian Vacuolar Myelinopathy Plan (AVMP) for the J. Strom Thurmond reservoir (JST) with a goal of reducing or eliminating adverse impacts of AVM on birds.
 Research has shown AVM mortality to be the result of a bioaccumulation of a toxin from a cyanobacterium (Aetokthonos hydrillicola) (Wilde et al, 2014).
 This cyanobacteria attaches to aquatic vegetation and produces a neurotoxin during late fall and winter (November-February).
 AVM related mortalities have occurred in waterfowl that feed on submerged aquatic vegetation (SAV) and raptors that feed on infected waterfowl.
 Species known to be affected include bald eagle, American coot, great horned owl, kill deer, Canada goose, mallard, ring-necked duck, scaup, and bufflehead.
+In addition, Vacuolar Myelinopathy lesions have developed in turtles during feeding trials with hydrilla colonized by the cyanobacteria (Mercurio et al, 2014).
 The effects of AVM on mammals are unknown.
 However, ten beavers, four raccoons, and a fox at JST showed no AVM lesions when coots were indicating a 17-94% prevalence of the disease (Fischer et. al. 2006).

 Of particular interest at JST, is the disease pathway that occurs from American coots (Fulica americana) to bald eagles (Haliaeetus leucocephalus).
 Coots are typically present in late fall and winter and ingest hydrilla (Hydrilla verticillata) that grows in the shallow areas of the lake.
-The hydrilla may have the toxin-producing cyanobacteria attached to its stems and leaves.
+Although the cyanobacteria can attach to native or non-native vegetation, at JST, hydrilla is the dominant SAV.
+Hydrilla may have the toxin-producing cyanobacteria attached to its stems and leaves.
 After ingesting the aquatic vegetation, the coots develop neurological symptoms associated with AVM and become easy prey for eagles, resulting in AVM-related mortalities in eagles.
-This plan assumes that reducing the biomass of hydrilla would minimize and potentially eliminate AVM mortalities.
+This plan assumes that reducing the biomass of hydrilla would minimize and potentially eliminate AVM mortalities; likewise, it is understood that reducing hydrilla biomass does not guarantee that AVM will be eliminated from the reservoir.

 Eighty-one dead bald eagles have been recovered at JST from 1998 through 2015.
-AVM was confirmed in 29 of these eagles.
+AVM was confirmed in 33 of these eagles.
 Aspergillosis was the cause of one mortality, while the remaining 51 mortalities could not be determined due to decomposition.
+In the early 1990s there were 8 active nesting territories at Thurmond; currently we have 3 active nesting territories.
 AVM occurs not only at JST, but also at over 18 lakes and reservoirs throughout the southeastern US.

 Although the toxic cyanobacteria can concentrate on any densely growing SAV, hydrilla is the predominant aquatic plant in JST.
 Hydrilla was first located in the Little River, Georgia arm of JST in 1995.
 Aggressive herbicide treatments failed to provide any long term control and by 1999 hydrilla had increased to approximately 2,000 acres.

 Based on Savannah District's 2015 survey, hydrilla now occurs on approximately 10,644 acres at a percent area coverage of 22.2% for a total of 2,363 acres of hydrilla.
 By comparison, hydrilla estimates from 2010 indicated approximately 11,271 acres contained hydrilla at a percent area coverage of 44% resulting in a total of 4,959 acres of hydrilla.
 Although a small area of dioecious hydrilla is found at JST, the vast majority of hydrilla is the monoecious biotype.
 The growth forms of the two biotypes are very different.
 Dioecious hydrilla grows vertically and then begins to spread laterally at the surface, whereas moneocious hydrilla grows laterally along the bottom and then begins vertical growth later in the growing season.
-As a result, monoecious hydrilla reaches the surface later than the dioecious biotype.
+As a result, monoecious hydrilla reaches the surface later than the dioecious biotype and affects timing of vegetation surveys and herbicide treatments.